Steelcap/NSL-CompMod/README.md

-# NSL-CompMod
+# NSL-CompMod BETA
-A balance and feature mod for Natural Selection 2, used by the Natural Selection League.
+A testing ground for NSL-CompMod, a balance and feature mod for Natural Selection 2, used by the Natural Selection League.
 For more information, please visit the [NSL website](http://ensl.org).
+This Beta mod is on the Steam Workshop with ID [2E135822](https://steamcommunity.com/sharedfiles/filedetails/?id=773019682).
+The code is available at this [GitHub repo](https://github.com/Steelcap/NSL-CompMod/tree/beta).
-This mod is on the Steam Workshop with ID [2ADC73ED](https://steamcommunity.com/sharedfiles/filedetails/?id=719090669).
+The main mod is on the Steam Workshop with ID [2ADC73ED](https://steamcommunity.com/sharedfiles/filedetails/?id=719090669).
 The code is available at this [GitHub repo](https://github.com/Steelcap/NSL-CompMod).
 Maintained by Steelcap.

 ## Changes